Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: Introduction

 Searches for LLPs have been extensively pursued at the LHC.
-The ATLAS, CMS and LHCb Collaborations have conducted numerous analyses based on displaced vertex signals~(see, e.g., Refs.~\cite{ATLAS:2018rjc,ATLAS:2019fwx,ATLAS:2023oti,ATLAS:2020xyo,ATLAS:2019tkk,ATLAS:2018tup,ATLAS:2019jcm, ATLAS:2022gbw,ATLAS:2022zhj,ATLAS:2021jig,ATLAS:2018pvw,CMS:2022qej,CMS:2021sch,CMS:2021tkn,CMS:2020iwv,CMS:2021yhb,LHCb:2017xxn,LHCb:2016buh}).
-While the LHC demonstrates strong sensitivity across a broad range of LLP scenarios, future lepton colliders such as the CEPC~\cite{CEPCStudyGroup:2018ghi,CEPCStudyGroup:2023quu} and FCC-ee~\cite{FCC:2018evy,FCC:2025lpp} can also offer a complementary and promising platform for LLP searches.
+The ATLAS, CMS, and LHCb Collaborations have conducted numerous analyses based on displaced vertex signals~(see, e.g., Refs.~\cite{ATLAS:2018rjc,ATLAS:2019fwx,ATLAS:2023oti,ATLAS:2020xyo,ATLAS:2019tkk,ATLAS:2018tup,ATLAS:2019jcm, ATLAS:2022gbw,ATLAS:2022zhj,ATLAS:2021jig,ATLAS:2018pvw,CMS:2022qej,CMS:2021sch,CMS:2021tkn,CMS:2020iwv,CMS:2021yhb,LHCb:2017xxn,LHCb:2016buh}).
+While the LHC demonstrates strong sensitivity across a broad range of LLP scenarios, future lepton colliders such as the CEPC~\cite{CEPCStudyGroup:2018ghi,CEPCStudyGroup:2023quu} and FCC-ee~\cite{FCC:2018evy,FCC:2025lpp} can provide complementary and promising platforms for LLP searches.
 Operating as $Z$-boson and Higgs-boson factories, these facilities are expected to produce up to $4.1\times10^{12}$ $Z$ bosons and $4.3\times10^{6}$ Higgs bosons~\cite{Gao:2022lew}, enabling unprecedented electroweak and Higgs precision measurements.
-Moreover, the clean experimental environment and high integrated luminosity of these colliders are expected to yield reduced backgrounds and enhanced sensitivity to LLPs.
-Motivated by these advantages, numerous studies~\cite{Cheung:2019qdr,Wang:2019orr,Alipour-Fard:2018lsf,Cao:2023smj,Suarez:2021hpn,Zhang:2024bld, Blondel:2022qqo,Urquia-Calderon:2023dkf,Chrzaszcz:2021nuk} have been performed at future lepton colliders to explore the phenomenology of LLPs, such as vector-like leptons~(VLLs) and axion-like particles~(ALPs).
+Moreover, the clean experimental environment and high integrated luminosity of these colliders are expected to reduce backgrounds and enhance sensitivity to LLPs.
+Motivated by these advantages, numerous studies~\cite{Cheung:2019qdr,Wang:2019orr,Alipour-Fard:2018lsf,Cao:2023smj,Suarez:2021hpn,Zhang:2024bld, Blondel:2022qqo,Urquia-Calderon:2023dkf,Chrzaszcz:2021nuk} have explored the phenomenology of LLPs at future lepton colliders, including vector-like leptons~(VLLs) and axion-like particles~(ALPs).